Kekūanaōʻa: Personal life

-He was the punahele, or intimate companion of King Kamehameha II in his youth, and followed him to England where the King and Queen Kamāmalu died of measles in 1824.
-He was able to escape the sickness and return to Hawaii, stabilizing himself in the court by marrying two wives of his late sovereign.
+Kekūanaōʻa was the punahele, or intimate companion of King Kamehameha II in his youth, and followed him to England where the King and Queen Kamāmalu died of measles in 1824.
+He was able to escape the sickness and return to Hawaii.

+On the return journey, he was baptized by the chaplain of the British warship HMS Blonde.

-His first marriage to Kalehua was from 1822 to 1825, and the product of this marriage was a son named Paaula.
+Back in Hawaii, he stabilizes himself in the court by marrying two wives of his late sovereign.
+His first marriage to Kalehua was from 1822 to 1825, and the product of this marriage was a son named Paʻaula.
 He married again to Pauahi, the widow of Kamehameha II.
 Their marriage lasted only months, from November 1825 to her death in February 1826.
 He is considered the father of her daughter Princess Ruth Keʻelikōlani.

-He remarried Elizabeth Kīnau, another Kamehameha II widow, who ruled as the Kuhina Nui at the time under the name Kaahumanu II.
+He remarried Elizabeth Kīnaʻu, another Kamehameha II widow, who ruled as the Kuhina Nui at the time under the name Kaʻahumanu II.
 From her he fathered David Kamehameha, Moses Kekūāiwa, Lot Kapuāiwa, Alexander Liholiho, and Victoria Kamāmalu.
-His sons Alexander and Lot would become King Kamehameha IV and King Kamehameha V. His daughter would become the fifth Kuhina Nui as Kaahumanu IV.
-The third marriage lasted from 1827 until Kīnau's death in 1839.
+His sons Alexander and Lot would become King Kamehameha IV and King Kamehameha V. His daughter would become the fifth Kuhina Nui as Kaʻahumanu IV.
+The third marriage lasted from 1827 until Kīnaʻu's death in 1839.
 After 6 years as a widower he remarried again in 1845, to the High Chiefess Kaloloahilani.
 The marriage resulted in the birth of a son on November 28, 1846.